 How regional grocers can win over shoppers at curbside

 As we explore in the Q&A video, it’s important for the regional grocer to remember that there are many reasons shoppers choose their brand over a retail giant’s brand.
 Don’t try to compete on the big box store’s terms — compete on the basis of your own strengths.
-Depending on your brand strategy, your competitive advantage might be premium quality, product variety or friendly customer service, for example — benefits a big-box online experience may be hard-pressed to deliver.
+Depending on your brand strategy, your competitive advantage might be premium quality, product variety, or friendly customer service, for example — benefits a big-box online experience may be hard-pressed to deliver.

-Whatever your competitive advantage, there is one critical thing all regional grocers should take note of: what is the actual curbside pickup experience from the point of view of the customer?
+Whatever your competitive advantage, there is one critical thing all regional grocers should take note of what is the actual curbside pickup experience from the point of view of the customer?
 And how can you use that insight to improve the customer experience and therefore the repeat intent rating?

 Wait times, for example, are a key success factor for curbside pickup, and a pet peeve of many pickup customers.
 Again, it’s a matter of compared experiences.
-If a shopper has used a pickup service that brings the order to the car in the gold standard two minutes or less, and then uses another pickup service where they wait five minutes, or perhaps even 10 minutes or more to receive their items, it’s an automatic failure.
+If a shopper has used a pickup service that brings the order to the car in the gold standard of two minutes or less, and then uses another pickup service where they wait five minutes, or perhaps even 10 minutes or more to receive their items, it’s an automatic failure.

-But with the right technology to help you pick and pack orders faster and track shopper location to ensure a smooth order handoff at curbside, you can meet that gold standard.
+But with the right technology to help you pick and pack orders faster and track shopper location to ensure a smooth order handoff at the curbside, you can meet that gold standard.